-When you arrive at the hospital, you will be asked fill out certain forms.
+When you get to the hospital, you will be asked to fill out certain forms.
 You will then change into a gown.
-An IV (intravenous) line will be inserted into your arm.
-This provides fluids and medicines.
-You'll meet with your anesthesiologist or nurse anesthetist to discuss the medicine that helps you sleep during surgery.
+An IV (intravenous) line will be put into your arm.
+This gives fluids and medicines.
+You'll meet with your anesthesiologist or nurse anesthetist to talk about the medicine that helps you sleep during surgery.
 Ask any questions you have at this time.
-Before surgery begins, you'll be given general anesthesia to put you into a deep sleep.
+Before surgery starts, you'll be given general anesthesia to put you into a deep sleep.
 A soft tube (catheter) may be placed into your bladder to drain urine.

 If open surgery is needed

 During the procedure, the surgeon may find that it is safer to change to open surgery.
 This method uses 1 larger cut (incision) instead.
 In most cases, this change happens because of something that could not be seen on scans done before the surgery.
 It doesn't mean that anything went wrong.
 Changing to open surgery is done to give you the best result.